Kim Conley

-Kim Conley (born 14 March 1986 in Slough, United Kingdom) is an American track and field athlete, who competes in middle and long distance track events.
+Kim Conley (born March 14, 1986) is an American track and field athlete, who competes in middle and long distance track events.
 She finished in third place at the 2012 U.S. Olympic Trials to qualify for the 2012 Olympics in the 5,000 meters, where she finished twelfth in her heat.

 She made her second U.S Olympic team in the 5,000m, where she finished 12th in the first round of competition.

 High school

 Running for Montgomery High School in Santa Rosa, California, Conley was not even the best on her team, that position being held by Sara Bei, the CIF California State Meet Champion at 3200 meters during her freshman year.
-By her senior year, she managed to get to the State Meet, qualifying in both the 3,200 meters and the 1600 meters, but foregoing the longer race to try to make the final in the 1,600 meters.
+By her senior year, she managed to get to the State Meet, qualifying in both the 3,200 meters and the 1600 meters, but forgoing the longer race to try to make the final in the 1,600 meters.
 However, she was only the 19th best qualifier, well behind Anne St. Geme (daughter of American Junior 3,000 meters record holder Ceci Hopp).